Visualizing Graph Algorithms

 Project Description

 Develop a desktop application using C# or Java that enables the user to create graphs (directed and undirected, unweighted and weighted), display them visually, save and upload them, and step through the execution of common graph algorithms.
+I have decided to do my project in C# using Visual Studio .NET Windows Form (WinForms) Application.

 Project Requirements